Getting a mortgage is never a sure thing, even if you’re the richest individual in the world. And even if you have a perfect 850 FICO score.

 There are also those who try to convince lenders that a property will be a primary residence, when in fact it’s a second home or an investment property.
 This is a common red flag that often leads to a denial.

-For condo buyers, there are additional hurdles that involve the HOA and the composition of other owners in the complex.
+For condo or townhouse buyers, there are additional hurdles that involve the HOA and the composition of other owners in the complex.
 If too many units are non-owner occupied, or the HOA’s finances are in bad shape, your mortgage could be declined.

 Even if it’s a single-family home, if there’s something funky going on, like bars on the windows or some kind of weird home-based business, financing might not happen.